epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-05-11-xmonad-with-conkyless-dzen.markdown

 # Removing Conky Dependency between XMonad and Dzen2

-One thing that I do not like, is extensive use of conky.
+We can improve XMonad configuration, by removing extensive use of conky.
 Everytime I look at XMonad dotfiles, conky is used as a feed to dzen2 in statusbar.
+I can understand the of using conky-dzen tier from portability between WM perpective.
+But portability have its drawback.

 Conky is completely unnecessary, and you can replace conky with simple while-sleep-do bash script.